x35gaming/arraycms-markdown/README.md

 a markdown plugin for arraycms
 ### setup
 go to `./arraycms/cms/`
-extract it to the folder
+extract the contents of `arraycms-markdown-master.zip` to th folder<br>
-add to the bottom of formatextensions.php:
+add to the bottom of `formatextensions.php`:
 ```php
 include('arraycms-markdown-master/markdown.php');
 ```